 Design for Adaptation: Living in a Climate-Changing World

-Even if we stopped emitting greenhouse gases tomorrow, rising global temperatures would still bring major changes to the climate system and our way of life.
-This article offers solutions for designing buildings that not only mitigate our impact on the global climate, but also adapt to the changes that are coming-and those that are already here.
+Solutions for designing buildings that not only mitigate our impact on the global climate, but also adapt to the changes that are coming (and those that are already here)

 August 28, 2009